wmde/wikibase-release-pipeline/docs/operate/update-extensions.md

 2. Read the extension's release notes and update instructions.
 Select an extension release that supports the required MediaWiki version and check for new dependencies or configuration changes.

 3. [Back up your WBS configuration](./backup-and-restore.md#back-up-your-configuration).
-The backup includes `config/extensions` and `config/Extensions.php`.
+The backup includes `config/extensions` and, when present, `config/Extensions.php`.
 If WBS is already stopped by an upgrade or backup procedure, leave it stopped and continue below.

 4. On your computer, download the updated `.tar.gz` package from the [MediaWiki Extension Distributor](https://www.mediawiki.org/wiki/Special:ExtensionDistributor).
 Then copy it to your WBS directory as described in the [installation instructions](../configure/add-extensions.md#instructions).
 For the default WBS 8 installation: